ltrujello/ltrujello.github.io/docs/posts/transformer.md

 batches of attention instead of calling this function in a for-loop.
 - We apply a dropout to the attention calculation as per the original Transformer paper.
 - This attention function optionally takes in a mask, which essentially zeros out the attention calculation in certain positions.
-This is necessary for many attention calculations in the Transformer.
-For example, remember how we are going to pad our input sequences?
-Well, we to zero out an attention calculations that arise from those paddings.
-That is simply one case where we need a mask in our calculation.
+This is necessary for many attention calculations in the Transformer, which we'll discuss briefly now.

 ## Multihead attention